-For an authenticated encryption scheme, an internal state collision will directly lead to a forgery attack.
-To produce a state collision, an attacker can inject difference into nonce, associated data or plaintext/ ciphertext, then eliminate the difference in the state using the difference in the later input blocks.
+In the above analysis, it is assumed that the underlying permutation is perfect.
+In this section, we analyse the differential forgery attacks on the concrete permutations.
+To generate a collision, we inject difference into nonce, associated data or plaintext/ciphertext, then eliminate the difference in the state later.

-6.3.1 Forgery attacks on nonce and associated data
+7.3.1 Differential forgery attacks on nonce and associated data

-In TinyJAMBU, each 32-bit nonce block and associated data block is processed using $P{384}$ (with different Framebits for nonce and associated data).
+In TinyJAMBU, each 32-bit nonce block and associated data block is processed using P{640} (with different Framebits for nonce and associated data).
 The associated data also plays the role of nonce in TinyJAMBU.
+In the following, we only consider the forgery attacks on associated data (the attack on the nonce is identical).